What is Turbinoplasty and Turbinectomy?

 It’s a day surgery, so you can leave on the day of the surgery.
 Your nose will be sore for a few days.
 Make sure to wear the nasal splints or gauges placed in your nostrils by your doctor.
 Take lots of vitamin C. Turbinate surgery usually doesn’t leave scars.

-How to find the best Turbinoplasty Surgeon in Sydney
+How to find the right Turbinoplasty Surgeon in Sydney

-Before you commit to a nose surgeon, do some research.
-You will feel more comfortable with your decision then.
-Take a look at the surgeon’s previous patients before and after nose pictures, look at their reviews & success rate and book a consultation to get to know more about the surgeon and his/her expertise.
+Before you commit to a nose surgeon, do extensive research on your own.
+This will make you feel more comfortable with your decision.
+Once you have chosen a surgeon book a consultation to get to know more about the surgeon and his/her expertise.

 Why should you choose Dr Jeremy Hunt?

 Dr Hunt is a Fellow of the Royal Australasian College of Surgeons (FRACS) and a spokesperson for the ASPS – Australian Society of Plastic Surgery.
-He is currently one of Sydney’s top nose plastic surgeons and has demonstrated excellent results with his surgeries.
+He is performing nose surgery regularly and has helped hundreds of patients get the aesthetic results they desired.

 Real Patient Results for Nose Surgery